RVSts/CS50_Solutions/deep/answers.md

 ## Partitioning by Hour

 TODO Adopting this approach can help in reducing the complexity of the queries, because it make more easier to do query in specific partitions using the time of the day as its main function.
 This make the data have more correlations between themselves than on the random partitioning.
+The management also become more simple.

 Homever, this data can cause a big problem in specific situetions, requering more planning and maybe more equipaments and costs.
-This happens because large amount of data can be stored in specific partitions while none data will be stored in others specific partitions
+This happens because large amount of data can be stored in specific partitions (causing a overcharge) while none data will be stored in others specific partitions

 ## Partitioning by Hash Value